How to Replace an Oven Thermostat in an Electric Cooker - Zanussi Published 11/05/2011

-Now this is your thermostat.
-The thermostat control sits behind the temperature knob.
-This wire then runs 'round the back of the oven, and then this capillary tube is seated at the top of the oven cavity.
+Now this is your thermostat, the thermostat control sits behind the temperature knob; this wire then runs around the back of the oven, and then this capillary tube is seated at the top of the oven cavity.

 Now how will you know if you've got a damaged thermostat?
 Well there are three main signs:

-- The first is that the temperature inside the oven is not reaching what you've set it to on the temperature knob.
+- The temperature inside the oven is not reaching what you've set it to on the temperature knob.

-- Or the second sign is if the temperature inside the oven is always at maximum, no matter what you've got it set to.
+- The temperature inside the oven is always at maximum, no matter what you've got it set to.

-- The last sign is if you're not hearing the tell-tale click when you turn the control knob then, yeah, it's a sign that you'll need to replace the thermostat.
+- If you're not hearing the tell-tale click when you turn the control knob then, yeah, it's a sign that you'll need to replace the thermostat.

-I now need to remove the back panel from the cooker.
-It's held in place by Torx screws.
-You can get a Torx set at the eSpares website.
-I'm just going to use a Torx bit on the end of a screwdriver.
+I now need to remove the back panel from the cooker, it's held in place by Torx screws and you can get a Torx set at the eSpares website, I'm just going to use a Torx bit on the end of a screwdriver.
 I just need to remove these two top panels as well.

-Now I've spun the cooker around, you can see the wire feeding from the top of the cooker 'round and into the oven cavity.
+Now I've spun the cooker around, you can see the wire feeding from the top of the cooker around and into the oven cavity.
 So now I can just pull the capillary tube out of the cavity.
 I now need to just remove this fixing bracket here, again, Torx head screws keeping it in place.
-So here we are at the thermostat control.
-Now before I remove these wires there are two things I need to do.
-The first is to mark one of these white wires with a pen.
-And the second is just take a photo.
-This way I know when I come to put my new thermostat control in, I can wire it in exactly the same way as this one is wired.
+So here we are at the thermostat control, now before I remove these wires there are two things I need to do.
+The first is to mark one of these white wires with a pen, and the second is just take a photo, this way I know when I come to put my new thermostat control in, I can wire it in exactly the same way as this one is wired.

 Now I've done that I can remove the clips.
 I can then just remove the control knob from the front, and now I can take these two screws out and remove the old thermostat control.

-I can now get rid of the old thermostat, and put that to one side.
-And get my new one, and I'm just going to now do the exact opposite of what I've just done.
+I can now get rid of the old thermostat, and put that to one side, and get my new one.
+I'm just going to now do the exact opposite of what I've just done.
 Firstly I'm going to fix it to the front control panel, rewire it, feed the wire through, put the capillary tube back into the oven cavity, and fix it all back together.

-Thermostats for all make and model of cooker are available on the eSpares website.
+Thermostats for all make and model of cooker are available on the eSpares website, thanks for watching.